 The longer and more complicated a password is, the harder it will be for someone to access your accounts.
 Eleven characters, or more, is suggested.
 You could use a short sentence, or a mix

 of letters, symbols and numbers.

 Password manager tools make it much easier to create and store unique and complex passwords.
 With one master password, a password manager can generate and retrieve passwords for every account that you have.
 The PM IT team recommends 1Password.

 3. Recognize and Report Phishing

 Phishing attacks use email or malicious websites to solicit personal information by posing as a trustworthy organization.
-For example, an attacker may send an email that appears to be from a reputable credit card company or financial institution requesting account information to resolve a problem.
+An attacker may send an email that appears to be from a reputable credit card company or financial institution requesting account information to resolve a problem.
 When users respond with the requested information, attackers can gain access to their accounts.